-Since 1995, Club La Santa has made a profit every year and visitors now come from all over the world.
-Half of the guests are Danish, 30% British and about 10% are German.
+Since 1995, Club La Santa has made a profit every year, and visitors now come from worldwide.
+Half of the guests are Danish, 30% British, and about 10% are German.

-In 2012, the first steps towards a major modernization and expansion of Club La Santa were taken.
-In April 2014, a range of new facilities and 96 new suites were opened extending the occupational capacity from 1,250 guests to 1,600 guests.
+In 2012, We took the first steps towards a significant modernization and expansion of Club La Santa.
+In April 2014, a range of new facilities and 96 new suites were opened, extending the occupational capacity from 1,250 guests to 1,600 guests.
 Read more about the new Club La Santa here.

 At the time of opening in 2014, Executive Director Frederik Sohns stated:

-Club La Santa is owned by registered company A/S of 3 June 1986, which in turn is fully owned by the Krogager Foundation, formerly called the Foundation of 29 December 1967.
-The foundation is administered by Ejlif Krogager’s descendants, with grandson Rune Knude as Chairman.
+Club La Santa is owned by registered company A/S of 3 June 1986, wholly owned by the Krogager Foundation, formerly called the Foundation of 29 December 1967.
+The foundation is administered by Ejlif Krogager's descendants, with grandson Rune Knude as Chairman.